LuteOrg/lute-manual/src/usage/books/stats.md

 Clicking on the "sort" arrows in the Statuses column sort the rows by the unknown percentage only, so you can roughly work through certain books first, if you'd like.

+## Changing the sample size.

+Lute lets you change the sample size for the book stats calculation on the Settings page.
+Note that you have to open a book to force its stats to be recalculated.

 ## Note for for character-based languages

 Suppose you're studying Chinese, a character-based language, and are reading the text "這是東西".
 If you you define "東西" (the last two characters of the text) as a Term, Lute will say that you now know 33% of the text: